Cervical Intraepithelial Neoplasia

 How is CIN treated?

 No treatment is usually needed for mild CIN.
-Your caregiver may want you to have more frequent Pap tests.
+Your healthcare provider may want you to have more frequent Pap tests.
 You may also need to have more frequent colposcopies to see if the cells have changed.
 If you have moderate or severe CIN, you may need surgery to burn, freeze, or remove the abnormal cells.

 How can I manage my condition?